Prophet's Mosque: Under subsequent Islamic states (660–1517)

+According to the 10th-century writer Ibn Rusta, minarets were also built for the first time during al-Walid's expansion as four towers were added to the mosque's corners.
+They may be the first minarets in Islamic architecture, though it is not clear exactly what purpose these towers served in this early period.
+At the time of Ibn Rusta's writing, only one of the original four towers remained standing.
+The southwest minaret was demolished in 716 on the orders of Sulayman ibn Abd al-Malik.

-The Abbasid caliph Al-Mahdi (r.
+The Abbasid caliph al-Mahdi (r.
 775–785) extended the mosque to the north by 50 m.
 His name was also inscribed on the walls of the mosque.
 He also planned to remove six steps to the minbar, but abandoned this idea, fearing damage to the wooden platforms on which they were built.
-According to an inscription of Ibn Qutaybah, the caliph Al-Ma'mun (r.
+The project required the demolition of the two northern minarets of al-Walid's time but they were replaced by two new towers at the northern corners of the new expansion.
+According to an inscription of Ibn Qutaybah, the caliph al-Ma'mun (r.
 813–833) did "unspecified work" on the mosque.
 Al-Mutawakkil (r.
 847–861) lined the enclosure of Muhammad's tomb with marble.

-In 1269, the Mamluk Sultan Baibars sent dozens of artisans led by the eunuch Emir Jamal al-Din Muhsin al-Salihi to rebuild the sanctuary, including enclosures around the tombs of Muhammad and of Fatima.
-The Mamluk Sultan Al-Ashraf Qansuh al-Ghuri (r.
+In 1269, the Mamluk sultan Baybars sent dozens of artisans led by the eunuch Emir Jamal al-Din Muhsin al-Salihi to rebuild the sanctuary, including enclosures around the tombs of Muhammad and of Fatima.
+The Mamluk sultan al-Ashraf Qansuh al-Ghuri (r.
 1501–1516) built a dome of stone over his grave in 1476.